yosefham/ActorModel.Orleans/Readme.md

 # ActorModel.Orleans

-This is an example of an bidding app using [Microsoft Orleans 7](https://learn.microsoft.com/en-us/dotnet/orleans/) with persitence using [PostgreSQL](https://www.postgresql.org/).
+This is an example of an bidding app using [Microsoft Orleans 7](https://learn.microsoft.com/en-us/dotnet/orleans/) with persistence using [PostgreSQL](https://www.postgresql.org/).

 ## How to run